 Is school leadership your passion?
 Do you enjoy supporting colleagues as they grow into the most effective educators they can be?
 Becoming a Montessori school administrator might be your calling.
 Heads of schools, principals, and program directors provide guidance and oversight to create and maintain vibrant, peaceful school communities.
 Administrators work with students, staff, and families to nurture harmonious relationships so that schools can operate in accordance with the philosophy and best practices of Montessori.

 Are you an already credentialed Montessori Educator?
 Consider receiving a Montessori Inclusion Endorsement (MIE).
-The Montessori Inclusion Endorsement is a further study of Montessori practices, with focused attention on education students with disabilities.
+The Montessori Inclusion Endorsement is a further study of Montessori practices, with focused attention on the education of students with disabilities.

 Montessori Teacher Training

 Ready to take the first step?
-Search for our directory of AMS-affiliated teacher training programs to find the one that meets your needs and interests.
-As part of your research, don’t be shy about reaching out to directors for more information, and to request a visit or video call.
+Search for our directory of AMS-affiliated teacher education programs (TEPs) to find the one that meets your needs and interests.
+As part of your research, don’t be shy about reaching out to TEP directors for more information, and to request a visit or video call.
 They will be only too happy to answer your questions and help you decide if their programs are a good fit.
 You might even ask if they can connect you with current enrollees or graduates, and/or arrange for you to see a Montessori classroom in action, so that you may gain a multi-lens perspective.

 As a successful graduate of an AMS-affiliated teacher education program, you will be awarded an AMS credential—a highly desirable and marketable indicator of your qualifications as a Montessori educator, which can open doors to job opportunities around the world.

 Montessori Credential Course Levels, Administrator Credential Course, and Endorsements

 No matter which developmental stage you are most drawn toward, infancy through adolescence, AMS has you covered!
 We award credentials at the following levels, including administrator: